 This case creates a continuation that needs to have access to the

-current environment, a counter enc_u(0)
+current environment, a counter enc_u(0) (to count

-arguments), the list of arguments cdr(ctx->curr_exp)
+arguments), the list of arguments cdr(ctx->curr_exp) and

-the continuation itself is called APPLICATION_ARGS
+the continuation itself is called APPLICATION_ARGS.
+The

 current expression is set to the head of the list.
 This will be